Motivic mirror symmetry and $\chi$-independence for Higgs bundles in arbitrary characteristic: Motivic sheaves and motivic vanishing cycles for stacks

 \begin{thm} Let $V$ be a vector space of dimension $d > 0$ over an algebraically closed field $k$ of characteristic zero and $q: V \ra \AA^1$ be a non-degenerate quadratic form.
 Then in $\DM(V_0,\Lambda)$, we have

 where $i_0: \spec(k) \ra V_0:=q^{-1}(0)$ denotes the inclusion of the origin. \end{thm}

 This result is well-known in the étale setting as part of the Picard--Lefschetz theory in SGA7 \cite[Exposé XV 2.2.5 D E]{SGA7-II}.
-In fact, for most of the proof we can work with a non-degenerate homogeneous regular function $f: V \ra \AA^1$ and we will describe the vanishing cycles functor as the reduced cohomological motive of the fibre $V_1:=f^{-1}(1)$ as stated in the next theorem.
+Our assumptions on $k$ are certainly not optimal but make the statement and proof somewhat simpler.
+For most of the proof we can work with a non-degenerate homogeneous regular function $f: V \ra \AA^1$ and we will describe the vanishing cycles functor as the reduced cohomological motive of the fibre $V_1:=f^{-1}(1)$ as stated in the next theorem.
 Versions of the following theorem were already well-known in other contexts and particularly in Donaldson--Thomas theory.
 More precisely, the virtual motivic nearby cycles functor of a homogeneous form (or more generally a certain torus equivariant regular function) is described in \cite[Theorem B.1]{BBS} and in a weighted homogeneous setting in \cite[Theorem 4.1.1]{NicaisePayne}, confirming a conjecture of Davison and Meinhardt \cite{BenSven}.

 \begin{thm} Let $V$ be a vector space over a field $k$ of characteristic zero and $f: V \ra \AA^1$ be a non-degenerate homogeneous function.
 Then in $\DM(V_0,\Lambda)$, we have

 where $i_0: \spec(k) \ra V_0:=f^{-1}(0)$ denotes the inclusion of the origin. \end{thm}